 - Eshhad Map: The live map component of the website showcases incidents of sectarian attacks and violence.
 The data represents the most comprehensive set tracking this information, detailing the location, players, victims, and responses to each data point.
 At present, Eshhad’s geographical scope is limited to Egypt; in the near future, Eshhad will expand to remaining countries in the region.

-- Eshhad Database: The database presents the information embodied by the interactive form in downloadable spreadsheet format.
+- Eshhad Database: The database presents the information embodied by the interactive form.

 - Analysis: Written by experts and specialists who work in the field, analysis is provided to interpretations of the conclusions that can be drawn from the data provided in the database and the map.